-- Lastly, and unfortunately, there’s drywall damage created by termites.
+- Lastly, there’s drywall damage created by termites.
 Depending on how soon you manage to detect them the signs of damage can range from nearly invisible to painfully obvious.
 Some signs of termite damage include: small pinholes, a hollow sound when knocking on the wall, paint bubbling, and crumbling baseboards.
 Avoid this from happening by getting your house inspected thoroughly and calling a pest prevention company at the first hint of the insects.

 - If the damage has not affected the structural foundation of your home then you can do drywall repair safely.
 Remove baseboards if necessary and cut out the damaged drywall entirely.
 Replace with new drywall and smooth the surface with joint compound.
 Let dry, sand, and paint.

 After the repairs comes the interior painting